CumulusNetworks/docs/content/cumulus-netq-43/Installation-Management/Install-NetQ/Install-NetQ-CLI.md

 - Install and configure NTP, if needed
 - Obtain NetQ software packages

-You do not take any of these steps on Cumulus Linux or SONiC.
+These steps are not required for Cumulus Linux or SONiC.

 ### Verify Service Package Versions